 There’s always plenty to see and do in Phoenix and throughout the Valley of the Sun.
 And, while Phoenix has long been seen as a retirement destination, there is plenty here for visitors of all ages and interests.

 The greatest density of art and culture can be found in and around the Roosevelt Row area of downtown Phoenix, the Old Scottsdale gallery district, and downtown Mesa.
-However, a variety of arts venues exist throughout the greater Phoenix area, as well as in neighboring towns beyond the Valley of the Sun.
+However, arts venues exist throughout the greater Phoenix area, as well as in neighboring towns beyond the Valley of the Sun.
+(To the north, Jerome, Prescott, and Sedona are all arts hotspots within an easy drive of Phoenix.
+To the southeast, Tucson also has a healthy art scene.)

 Great art museums are easy to find in Phoenix